Burn Notice Characters

 Randall (Neil Butterfield)

 A small time sleezebag who owed Scott, a client of Fiona's, $20,000 and refused to pay, especially when he saw the tiny Fiona who had come to collect it.
 Fiona went to his house during a poker party of his with M waiting outside as backup agreeing to make an entrance at a precisely timed moment.
 Unvortunately Detective Paxson showed up preventing that so she had to escape by trowing a chair through a window.
 When Randall followed her outside and saw the police he immediately became forgiving.
 (For all we know he still has the money - except… this is Fiona we are talking about.)
-Current location: At large.

 Seen in episodes: 32